SIPupstreamDesign/ChOWDER/UserGuide/en/UserGuide.md

 <img src="image/management5.png" alt=" 閲覧・編集権限の設定" width="585" />
 *Viewing/Editing Permission Setup*

-1. Select user to set up.
+1. Select controller to set up.
-2. Choose whether selected user has permission to edit/view.
+2. Choose whether selected controller has permission to edit/view.
 Users with permission for “all” are able to edit/view newly created groups as well.
-3. Select the site the user has permission to edit.
+3. Select the site the controller has permission to edit.
 Users with permission for “all” are able to edit/view newly created sites as well.
-4. Set up selected user with permission levels for editing groups and working with Display.
+4. Set up selected controller with permission levels for editing groups and working with Display.

 ### Password Setup

-You can change a user’s password in Password Setup
-The previous password will be required only for changing the Administrator’s password.
+You can change a controller’s password in Password Setup The previous password will be required only for changing the Administrator’s password.

 <img src="image/management6.png" alt="パスワードの設定" width="585" />